J.C. Penney stock has worst fall ever

-(Reuters) - Shares in J.C.
-Penney Co Inc (JCP.N) plunged nearly 20 percent on Thursday, their worst decline ever, wiping away $1.43 billion in market value a day after the retailer shocked Wall Street with a much worse-than-expected drop in sales and by stopping its dividend.
+(Reuters) - J.C.
+Penney Co Inc (JCP.N) shares plunged nearly 20 percent on Wednesday, their worst decline ever, wiping away $1.43 billion in market value a day after the retailer shocked Wall Street with a much worse-than-expected drop in sales and by scrapping its dividend.

 A number of leading Wall Street firms also lowered their price targets on the company.

-Penney shares closed down $6.57 at $26.75 on Wednesday on the New York Stock Exchange.
-The decline was the worst percentage decline since the company started listing shares on the New York Stock Exchange in 1929, according to Center for Research in Security Prices at the University of Chicago Booth School of Business.
+Penney shares closed down $6.57 at $26.75 on the New York Stock Exchange.
+The decline was the worst percentage decline since the company listed its shares on the exchange in 1929, according to Center for Research in Security Prices at the University of Chicago Booth School of Business.

 The move pushed the stock well below the $30.11 closing price on June 13, the day before it named Apple Inc (AAPL.O) retail store head Ron Johnson as chief executive.

-The retailer said on Tuesday that sales at stores open at least a year fell 18.9 percent in the first quarter, which coincided with the kickoff of its multi-year overhaul, and reported a loss, missing Wall Street estimates on both counts by a wide margin.
+The retailer said on Tuesday after the stock market close that sales at stores open at least a year fell 18.9 percent in the first quarter, which coincided with the kickoff of its multi-year overhaul, and reported a loss, missing Wall Street estimates on both counts by a wide margin.
 The company also scrapped its dividend.

 JP Morgan cut its price target on Penney’s shares to $40 from $49, Goldman cuts its target to $31 from $35, and Citi lowered its target to $40 from $50.